1.0 Meaning of depth classification:

 Amongst these species of classification schemes, only the freely faceted classification scheme offers freedom in the sequence and number of facets.
 So only the freely faceted classification schemes can be of use in the depth classification of newly emerging micro subjects.
 A more detailed explanation for using a freely faceted species for designing a depth classification schedule is provided by Ranganathan (1966).

-A freely faceted scheme analyzes a subject and arranges the facets available in it in a helpful sequence.
+A freely faceted scheme analyzes a subject and arranges its available facets in a helpful sequence.
 It also provides rules for number building by synthesizing appropriate facets.
 This is why the faceted schemes are also called analytico-synthetic classification schemes.
 The seventh edition of CC belongs to the freely faceted species of classification and so it is chosen as a model for designing the present depth classification schedule.
 In addition to this justification, the following two reasons substantiate the decision favoring CC as a model for designing the depth classification schedule.

 (i) CC is based on a sound theoretical foundation.
 It’s normative principles, canons, postulates, principles of facet sequence and the various devices guide objectively in the design of depth classification (Ranganathan, 1989i).